JesseTNRoberts/Old-Blog/_posts/2022-12-01-Making-Progress.md

 This method bears a coincidental resemblance to the method discussed here:
 #### Exploiting Cloze Questions for Few Shot Text Classification and Natural Language Inference

-There are some very recent methods to perform few shot learning with fine tuning based on an idea called adapters.
-The notion of an adaptor is that a small set of parameters (like an additional fully connected layer) could be randomly initialized and inserted.
-These weights are then the only degrees of freedom in the network when it is finetuned.

-#### Parameter-efficient transfer learning for nlp

-The adapters suggested above and used for tuning a network should also be able to learn to *embed additional information* which may vary at frequencies different from typical tokens (like author information?).
-Further, combining this with the paper on [identifying counterfactual edits in PLMs](https://jessetnroberts.github.io/2022/11/15/The-Shed.html) could yield a good method to add information at the proper layer in a transformer language model.

 ## Scale it up